francescotosoni/ur5e/README.md

 The programs contained in this repo are developed via [RoboDK](https://robodk.com) software.
 So, in order to use the ones in the [simulation](/simulation) folder (specially for online programming), the download and installation is required.
 The object inspection is merged in the pick and place file.

-However, it is possible to execute the scripts (`.ur` and `.script` files) directly from the robot teach pendant.
+However, it is possible to execute the scripts (`.urp` and `.script` files) directly from the robot teach pendant.
 These files are contained in [scripts](/scripts) folder.

 Last but not least, the complete [file](/physical_tasks/elaborato.rdk) which contains all the three programs is provided.
 Use _only this file_ to execute the tasks on the physical robot.
 Hit right click on the task in the station and click `"Send program to robot"` option to execute the program on the UR5e.